+General Requirements for SSQuaRe

 Microcontroller

 The microcontroller is one of the most important components of the quad-copter and there is no way that the quad-copter can even be flown steadily without it.
 It is responsible for taking in all the data that the other modules output and then processing the data into signals.
 Some of the signals will be used to control the flight characteristics of the quad-copter.
 The other signals meanwhile will be the output information on the status of the quad-copter and images from the camera to the Apple iPhone.
 The quad-copter will be composed of only one microcontroller to reduce the complexity of the design.